Comoé National Park: Fauna

 Comoé National Park has the most biodiverse savannah in the world and forms the northern limit for many animal species, like the yellow-backed duiker and bongo.
 There are a total of 135 mammal species in the park.
 This includes 11 species of primates like the olive baboon, green monkey, lesser spot-nosed monkey, Mona monkey, black and white colobus, olive colobus, white-collared mangabey and chimpanzee.
 A total of 17 carnivore species registered, but at least 3 species are believed to have become extinct in the park - cheetah, wild dog (since 1993) and most recently lion (no signs of lions have been found since 2008).
 There are also 21 species of artiodactyl present in the park including hippopotamus, bushpig, bongo, warthog, buffalo, kob, red-flanked duiker, bushbuck, waterbuck, roan antelope and oribi.
 Threatened mammal species include the chimpanzee (EN), white-collared mangabey (EN), ursine colobus (VU), African elephant (VU), hippopotamus (VU), giant pangolin (VU), long-tailed pangolin (VU), leopard (VU), African golden cat (VU), Buffon kob (VU), bongo (NT), western hartebeest (NT), Defassa waterbuck (NT), bay duiker (NT), yellow-backed duiker (NT), olive colobus (NT).

 There are over 500 species of birds, of which roughly 20% are inter-African migratory birds and another 5% palearctic migratory birds.
 Some prominent bird species include the Denham's bustard, yellow-casqued hornbill, brown-cheeked hornbill, hammerkop, black-winged stilt, various raptors, four of the six West African stork species and five vulture species.
 The park also contains 36 out of the 38 of the iconic bird species found in Sudo-Guinean savannas.
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 The Comoé river and its tributaries contain at least 60 different species of fish and allow for an unusually high diversity of amphibian species for a savannah habitat with 35 described species.
-There are also a total of 71 described reptile species, of which three are crocodiles: the dwarf crocodile (Vulnerable), Nile crocodile and slender-snouted crocodile (Critically Endangered).
+There are also a total of 71 described reptile species, of which three are crocodiles: the dwarf crocodile (Vulnerable), West African crocodile and slender-snouted crocodile (Critically Endangered).
 The floodplains around the river create seasonal grasslands that are optimal feeding grounds for hippopotamus and migratory birds.